wernerweinhartner/mapviz/README.md

 Click OK on selected topic.
 There should be no errors when it runs --> should just say status is OK.

 Make sure that the gps is below the tile_map, since the order matters.
-It will draw from top to bottom
+It will draw in order from top to bottom.